SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 ## Using a Jenkins pipeline
-Since version 2.5 of the SonarScanner for Jenkins, there is official support of Jenkins pipeline.
 We provide a `withSonarQubeEnv` block that allows you to select the SonarQube server you want to interact with.
 Connection details you have configured in Jenkins global configuration will be automatically passed to the scanner.

+If needed you can override the `credentialId` if you don't want to use the one defined in global configuration (for example if you define credentials at folder level).

 Here are a some examples for every scanner, assuming you run on Unix slaves and you have configured a server named "My SonarQube Server" as well as required tools.
 If you run on Windows slaves, just replace `sh` with `bat`.